Gardening for Beginners 🌱 START HERE

 A Noise Reduction Rating (NRR) describes how many decibels a particular product lowers noise.
 For instance, a product with a 30 NRR will reduce a 100-decibel (dB) noise level to 70 dB.

 Earplugs tend to have the best NRR.
 Some offer reductions as much as 33 dB.
-The most that can be achieved from a set of over-the-ear earmuffs is 31 dB.
-If both of these styles are combined, an NRR of 36 dB can be created.
+The most generally achieved from a set of over-the-ear earmuffs is 31 dB.
+If both of these styles are combined, an NRR of 36 dB can be maintained.

 • Circular saws: 90 dB